 This is why videos take up 26% of the most engaged content on social media.
 In fact, up to 96% of consumers age 18-34 watch multiple videos a week, sometimes even daily.
 Animoto even estimates that video will be taking up 80% of consumer online traffic by 2020.
 Just one more statistic that proves that video is a must.

-Some Video Best Practices for 2018
+Some Video Best Practices

 Don’t think that randomly employing video will automatically increase conversions.Like any type of content, quality matters.
 This means that you’ll have to follow some video best practices if you want to make the most of the significant time investment.